FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/ciam-vs-iam.md

 IAM solutions solve the problem of supporting and enabling a company's workforce to access applications they need to do their job.

-CIAM solutions, on the other hand, are built for scale and customer experience.
+CIAM systems, on the other hand, are built for scale and customer experience.